Tips for Selecting A Roommate

 The process of applying for housing and selecting a roommate can be daunting for students who are leaving home for the first time.
 We have compiled a list of tips to help you understand and navigate the roommate selection process at Oregon State University - Cascades.

 1. Set up your roommate profile.
 As part of the housing application process you will answer questions that will be used in the roommate search process.
-After you complete your housing application, you will want to return to our self-service portal to complete your roommate matching profile.
-To do this, select “Personal Information” on the top menu, and update two sections: “Update Information” and “Roommate Profile."

-4. Push yourself outside your comfort zone.
+3. Push yourself outside your comfort zone.
 We understand the process of looking for a roommate can be challenging, and even a little uncomfortable.
 We encourage you to embrace this process for all that it represents about your transition to life in college.
 Don’t just accept the first roommate request you receive; actively engage in conversations with multiple roommates to see who will be the best fit for you.
 Also, once you have found a roommate, let others you have been talking with know you have found someone else.
 One final tip here: don’t live with a friend.
 We won’t stop you from doing this, but we would encourage you to trust our experience when we say that it rarely works to live with someone you know.